-There were no material changes in the assessment of liquidity risks throughout the year and the Company's liquidity profile was maintained within appetite.
+There were no material changes in the Company's exposure to liquidity risk throughout the year and the Company's liquidity profile was maintained within appetite.

 The credit limit framework described in section C.3.1 above also avoids concentrations of liquidity risk by preventing investment in a restricted number of issuers, asset classes and sectors.
 The Company's investment strategy ensures it has sufficient liquid funds to meet its expected obligations as they fall due.